 Dairy free ice cream?
 Yes!

 You’ve certainly seen the aisles of the supermarket filled with dairy-free options- most of which are low FODMAP.
 Looking for a favorite brand?
 Hands down my favorite is the Halo Top version of peanut butter cup- it is soy-free, dairy free and vegan.
 Several flavors are available in the plant based version- you can find it here.
 Or, If you are feeling adventurous- here’s an easy at home recipe.
+If you’ve been following along, you also know that I have a kid with a dairy allergy… here is the link to my favorite dairy free cookies that can easily be made gluten free as well.

 And there you go!
 Low FODMAP recipes for IBS.
 Life does not end with IBS, and you certainly don’t have to starve!
 As always, if you have any questions or if you feel like you could use further nutrition intervention – shoot me an email!
 I’d love to help!